|Nutritional Guidelines (per serving)|

 This dessert is related to blancmange or pannacotta, both of which are milk puddings thickened with gelatin; blancmange is usually flavored with almond extract.

-- 1/2 cup sugar (or sugar substitute, to taste)
+1/2 cup sugar, or sugar substitute, or to taste

 Make the Pudding